SquareBottle/Awesome-FoundryVTT/Repository-of-Map-Sellers.md

 #### Contributing

 If you are not a map seller but you've found one that isn't listed anywhere on this page, then [create an Issue](https://github.com/SquareBottle/Awesome-FoundryVTT/issues) to tell us.
-But please do two things first:
+But please do these things first:

-1. Doublecheck that it _really_ isn't listed on this page.
+- Doublecheck that it _really_ isn't listed on this page.
-2. Doublecheck that the seller makes maps that are designed _specifically_ to integrate with Foundry VTT.
+- Doublecheck that the seller makes maps that are designed _specifically_ to integrate with Foundry VTT.
 It should say so somewhere on their website/Patreon/whatever.
 When you create an issue, please link to where we can see this for ourselves.
-3. Double check that someone else hasn't already created an issue for it.
+- Double check that someone else hasn't already created an issue for it.
 If they have, then feel free to "bump" it to demonstrate demand and give us a nudge.

 If you're a map seller and would like to be listed in the **Authorized** section, please [create an Issue](https://github.com/SquareBottle/Awesome-FoundryVTT/issues) – but be ready to prove that you are indeed who you say you are!
 Awesome-FoundryVTT is new enough that we don't yet have a preferred way of doing this, so feel free to propose something.
 Here are a couple ideas: